thycotic/sdk-documentation/README.md

    5. Assign an Application User Account (create one if you haven't already)
    6. Generate a Rule Key (optional)
    7. Save
 1. The application account you created needs to have access to the Secrets your application needs.
-Ensure the permissions are accurate at the folder/secret level
+Ensure the permissions are accurate at the folder/secret level.
-1. Download the SDK files from NuGet.
-You can do this either from NuGet.org or directly from Visual Studio **(The latest version is always recommended unless explicitly told otherwise)**
+1. Download the SDK packages from NuGet.
+You can do this either directly from Visual Studio (recommended), or manually download and install them from [Nuget.org](https://www.nuget.org/packages?q=thycotic "https://www.nuget.org/packages?q=thycotic"). **(The latest version is always recommended unless explicitly told otherwise)**
    1. Search for Thycotic
-   2. Install the following packages:
+   1. Install the following packages:
       - Thycotic.SecretServer.SDK
       - Thycotic.SecretServer.SDK.Extension.Configuration
       - Thycotic.SecretServer.SDK.Extension.Integration
+   1. Note: The SDK Nuget packages target both .NET Framework v4.5 or higher, or .NET Standard 2.0.
+Visual Studio will install the appropriate version based on your project type.
+      - .NET Standard 2.0 supports either:
+        - .NET Core 2.0 if building a .NET Core application
+        - .NET (Full Framework) 4.6.1
 1. In your Project add the following references:

 ```C#
   using Thycotic.SecretServer.Sdk.Extensions.Integration.Clients;
   using Thycotic.SecretServer.Sdk.Extensions.Integration.Models;
   using Thycotic.SecretServer.Sdk.Infrastructure.Models;